noahmackay97-jpg/TOV-Solver-Uni-Potsdam-Master-s-Thesis-/README.md

 This is a Tolman-Oppenheimer-Volkoff (TOV) code that solves the mass and pressure gradients for a neutron star under piecewise and simple polytrope equations of state (EoS's), as well as a tabulated version of the polytrope EoS's to demonstrate the ability to evaluate tabulated EoS's.
 The focus of the master thesis is tidal deformability and how the slow-spin limit affects the static solution.
 Thus, slow-spin Hartle-Thorne equations are also solved, along with additional tidal ODEs essential to these spin-induced corrections.

+Also included are Mathematica notebook files that show the analytical computation of Love numbers associated to any metric perturbation function, and a revised notebook that is originally a supplement to arXiv:1509.02171